 Promoting Economic Development in Virginia’s Tobacco Region

-$1 billion across the tobacco region of the Commonwealth, and has provided $309 million in indemnification payments to tobacco growers and quota holders.
-Click on Who are We at the left to learn more.
+$1,070,835,488 across the tobacco region of the Commonwealth, and has provided $309 million in indemnification payments to tobacco growers and quota holders.

 To learn more about Commission's programs click Grant Funding Info at the left.
 Also be sure to see the profiles below for examples of significant programs and facilities supported by Commission grants.

 Per the recommendations in the BCG report, three workgroups for Curriculum, Resources, and Marketing were formed and convened in August and November of 2013.
-The meetings provided the frame work for a Request for Proposals (RFP) document which was released on January 10, 2014.
-Four proposals were received in April 2014 and the first two regional CoEs were designated by the Commission on May 22nd based at the New College Institute in Martinsville and the Southern Virginia Higher Education Center in South Boston and the Southwest Virginia Alliance for Manufacturing in Abingdon.
+The meetings provided the frame work for a Request for Proposals (RFP) document which was released in January 2014.
+Proposals were received in April 2014 and the three regional CoEs that have been designated by the Commission in 2014 are based at the New College Institute in Martinsville, Southern Virginia Higher Education Center in South Boston and the Southwest Virginia Alliance for Manufacturing in Abingdon.
 All three Centers will serve multi-county areas through partnerships with community colleges and other education providers.
 Each CoE has been initially funded with grants of $2 million each.

 The CoE’s will focus on three main job classifications.
 They are broadly identified as 1) machinists, 2) welders, and 3) industrial machinery mechanics.
 CoE’s will provide curriculum and training programs that produce students that achieve industry recognized certifications, such as NIMS for machinists, AWS for welding, and Siemens and/or NIMS for industrial mechanics.
 The targeted industries include but are not limited to aerospace, automotive, and heavy machinery manufacturers.
 CoE's are specifically targeted at medium-skilled training (above basic or entry levels) for advanced manufacturing jobs that are defined in part as requiring either significant experience or significant on-the job training.